ottok/rocksdb/debian/README.source.md

 then applied on upstream source code at build-time.

 Instead of manually fiddling with patch files, the recommended way to update them is using `gbp pq`.
-Start by deleting any remnants of an old temporary patch queue branch, and import latest `debian/patches` contents and switch to a temporary patches-applied branch by running:
+Start by switching to the temporary patches-applied branch by running:

-    gbp pq drop && gbp pq import
+    gbp pq switch --force
     # Make changes, build, test
-    git commit -a --amend # or `git citool --amend`
+    git commit --all --amend # or `git citool --amend`

 If your terminal prompt shows the git branch, you will see it change from e.g.
 `debian/latest` to `patch-queue/debian/latest`.
-You can do whatever modification you want on _this patches-applied branch_, such as add commits, cherry-pick, rebase or whatever.
-Just keep in mind that for each commit you will eventually have a file in `debian/patches` in the final Debian packaging sources.
-There is no need to switch back to the "real" branch as you can build and test that everything works on this same branch effortlessly.
+On this branch do whatever modification you want.
+You may also use `git cherry-pick -x` to pick upstream commits, and have their origin automatically annotated.

-Only when finally done, convert the patch-queue commits back to a correctly formatted patch file by running:
+While still on this branch, build the sources and Debian package and test that everything works.
+When done, convert the commit to a correctly formatted patch file by running:

-    gbp pq export
+    gbp pq export --drop --commit
-    git commit -a --amend # or `git citool --amend`
+    git commit --amend # or `git citool --amend` to write actual details

 If your terminal prompt shows the git branch, you will see it have changed back to `debian/latest`.
 The updates you committed in `debian/patches/...` can be sent as a Merge Request on Salsa to the Debian package.
 The commit done on the `patch-queue/debian/latest` can be sent upstream as-is.

-Once done, discard the temporary branch with:

-    gbp pq drop

 ## Contributing upstream